List of American telenovelas

+Telenovelas (meaning soap operas in Spanish) are a type of genre within tv shows, specifically Spanish-language television serial dramas, often with a focus on romantic relationships and dramatic storylines.
+The term "telenovela" is a combination of "tele" (from "televisión") and "novela" (meaning "novel" or "serial drama").

 Telemundo was the first television channel broadcasting telenovelas, and Univision soon followed in the 1990s.
-Over the years, these two television networks have made co-productions with other countries including Venezuela, México, Colombia and Chile.
+Over the years, these two television networks have made co-productions with other countries including Venezuela, Mexico, Colombia and Chile.
 Telemundo and Univision are sister channels with Venevisión and Televen, Venezuelan channels that have broadcast and produced their telenovelas for many years.
 Caracol Televisión is another sister channel of Telemundo.

 Below is a list of all the telenovelas produced by Telemundo and Univision: